ocicl/ocicl/README.md

 command will persist this registry choice for all future ``ocicl`` invocations.

+While the `ocicl` cli tool only supports setting a single alternate registry, it's possible to use multiple registries by adding multiple entries to the `ocicl-registry.cfg` file in your `${XDG_DATA_DIR}/ocicl` directory.

 All system downloads are recorded in the current working directory by default.
 However, you may choose to download systems "globally" for the current user by using the ``--global`` option.
 This is equivalent